linux-lock/bpflock/README.md

 ### 2.2 kernel Image lock down

-kernelmem implements access restriction to prevent both direct and indirect access to a running kernel image.
+kimg - kernel image implements access restriction to prevent both direct and indirect access to a running kernel image.

 It uses the [kernel lockdown LSM](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) to protect against unauthorized modification of the kernel image and to prevent access to security and cryptographic data located in kernel memory.